knative-extensions/security-guard/pkg/apis/wsecurity/v1alpha1/README.md

 ## Distributed System

-Guard supports working in a distributed system by allowing many instances to collect samples and take decissions.
+Guard supports working in a distributed system by allowing many instances to collect samples and take decisions.

 The instances each collect piles and send them to a central service that merge the piles and learn a new config based on the enw piles and the old config.